cdpaiva/cdpaiva/README.md

 ### Hi there, I'm Carlos Paiva 👋

-I'm a Chemical Engineer, currently studying System Analysis and Development at INFNET and pursuing a career change into web development.
+I'm a Chemical Engineer, currently studying System Analysis and Development at INFNET (Rio de Janeiro, Brazil - remote) and pursuing a career change into web development.
 I love to learn about programming and share knowledge with others, my go-to place for that is [Exercism](https://exercism.org/profiles/cdpaiva)
 I'm interested in all parts of Full Stack Development, at the moment I'm diving into Front-end development.